Mounted infantry: Dragoons

 The title has been retained in modern times by a number of armoured or ceremonial mounted regiments.

 19th century

 With the invention of accurate and quick firing repeating pistols and rifles in the mid-19th century, cavalry started to become increasingly vulnerable.
 Many armies started to use troops which could either fight on horseback or on foot as circumstances dictated.
 Fighting on horseback with swords and lances would allow rapid movement without cover from enemy fire, whilst fighting on foot with pistols and rifles allowed them to make use of cover and to form defensive lines.

 The first mounted infantry units were raised during the Mexican–American War (as the Regiment of Mounted Riflemen, but redesignated Third Cavalry Regiment in 1861), and others followed, for example in Australia in the 1880s.
 Terms such as "mounted rifles" or "Light Horse" were often used.

+Voltigeurs were a class of light infantry originally intended to ride double with cavalrymen and dismount near the battlefield, although this tactic proved difficult and was seldom used in combat.